 Generally, positive cash flow indicates you have a healthy business.
 In the long run, it isn’t always a cause for popping champagne.
 While it may mean the business is currently liquid, a positive cash flow may have been a result of taking out a loan to keep the business afloat.

-If you are starting out, you can do simple bookkeeping in Excel, with the income statement and balance sheet helping you calculate the CFS.
+If you're starting out, you can do simple bookkeeping in Excel and use your income statement and balance sheet to help you calculate the CFS.

-Once you advance in your business, you can upgrade to more robust accounting practices by using the information entered in the general ledger to automate the CFS-making process using accounting software.
+As your business grows, you can upgrade to more robust accounting practices by using the information entered in the general ledger to automate the CFS-making process using accounting software.

 How to calculate cash flow